djrrb/Bungee/documentation/5-ornaments.md

 # Ornaments

-Bungee comes with a fun set of arrows, indexes, and shapes that.
+Bungee comes with a large set of arrows, pointing fists, and background shapes that are inspired by the shapes and decorations on old commercial signs.

-Unicode values are assigned to ornaments when they are available.
-Otherwise, codepoints in the Private Use Area area are used.
+Unicode values are assigned to ornaments when they are available; otherwise, codepoints in the Private Use Area area are used.
 In design apps, ornaments can be easily accessed via the Glyphs palette.
+See the (HTML demonstrations)[/examples] for examples of them in use.

 Note that not all ornaments are available in Bungee’s Inline and Shade layers.

 ## Arrows and Indexes

-Bungee comes with a variety of straight and bent arrows, as well as four styles of pointing hands (two solid, two outlined).
+Bungee contains a variety of straight and bent arrows in all directions, as well as four styles of pointing hands (two solid, two outlined).

 <img src="images/design-ornaments-arrows.png" alt="Arrows and indexes." width="400" />

-## Shapes
+## Banners

-### Banner Shapes

-Some shapes are designed to connect seamlessly to other shapes, which you can use to create continuous banners.
-You can elongate banners using the Full Block character (█, U+2588).
+To create continuous banners of any size, use Bungee’s various beginning and ending banner elements, connected by as many Full Blocks (█, U+2588) as you need.

 <img src="images/design-ornaments-banners.png" alt="Banners." width="650" />